What Is a White Label Product? Definition, Benefits, and Examples

 FAQs

-It’s called ‘white label’ because it implies a blank label on a product’s packaging that a business can fill in with their own branding and logos.
+It’s called ‘white label’ because it implies a blank label on a product’s packaging that a business can fill in with its own branding and logos.
 Essentially, the white label is the basic, unbranded product that can be customised to fit the company’s needs.

 With white labelling, your customisation options are limited.
 Suppliers are generally mass-producing one item, so the opportunity to add unique designs is typically off the table.
 By contrast, print-on-demand offers much more flexibility.
-Businesses can usually have any design they like printed onto the product they choose, such as a hoodie or t-shirt.
+Businesses can usually have any design they like printed onto the product they choose, such as a hoodie or T-shirt.
 This makes it easier to turn print-on-demand products into wholly unique items.

-Not usually, especially for standard products like food or beverage.
+Not usually, especially for standard products like food or beverages.
 However, in certain industries, a provider might offer to tweak the white labelling products to make them more unique, such as in the cosmetics sector.